nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-For the most part, we kept our selves constrained to the cookie-cutter format.
-We did not make use of evalaute.py file as we made use of wanb for logging/visualization/evalutaion.
-In vizualize.py we implemented a ligning callback function which was passed to the trainer.
+For the most part, we kept ourselves constrained to the cookie-cutter format.
+We did not make use of the evalaute.py file as we made use of wandb for logging/visualization/evaluation.
+In vizualize.py we implemented a lightning callback function which was passed to the trainer.
+We did not make of the models folder, as we used TIMM to grab models from HuggingFace.
+We added another folder called .devcontainer, to our house json defining our development containers.
+We also didn’t make use of the notebooks folder, had we done more initial exploration of the data, creating visualizations and investigating its contents, then this would have been a good place to do so.

 ### Question 6